Eh, Cumpari!

+Commercial success and cover versions

 The song reached #1 on the Cash Box chart and #2 on the Billboard chart in 1953.
 As a result, the song was also featured in a performance by Dennis Day on The Jack Benny Program on CBS Radio.

-In the mid-1970s The Gaylords recorded another popular version for an Alitalia Airlines commercial, in the middle of which a comical letter from someone in "the old country" culminating with a joke about Alitalia is read.
+In the mid-1970s The Gaylords recorded another popular version for an Alitalia Airlines commercial, in the middle of which is read a comical letter from someone in "the old country" culminating with a joke about Alitalia.

 The song also appeared in the soundtrack to Francis Ford Coppola's film The Godfather Part III, sung by Talia Shire as Connie Corleone.

 Washington D.C. radio shock jock "The Greaseman" regularly used the song as one of his "bits" during the 1980s.

 The rock group Chicago referred to "Eh, Cumpari!" in some performances of the song "Saturday in the Park" with the line: